David Dinkins

 David Norman Dinkins (July 10, 1927 – November 23, 2020) was an American politician, lawyer, and author who served as the 106th mayor of New York City from 1990 to 1993.
-He was the first African American to hold the office.

-Before entering politics, Dinkins was among the more than 20,000 Montford Point Marines, the first African-American U.S. Marines; he served from 1945 to 1946.
+Dinkins was among the more than 20,000 Montford Point Marines, the first African-American U.S. Marines, from 1945 to 1946.
 He graduated cum laude from Howard University and received his law degree from Brooklyn Law School in 1956.
-A longtime member of Harlem's Carver Democratic Club, Dinkins began his electoral career by serving in the New York State Assembly in 1966, eventually advancing to Manhattan borough president before becoming mayor.
-After leaving office, Dinkins joined the faculty of Columbia University while remaining active in municipal politics.
+A longtime member of Harlem's Carver Democratic Club, Dinkins began his electoral career by serving in the New York State Assembly in 1966, eventually advancing to Manhattan borough president.
+He won the 1989 New York City mayoral election, becoming the first African American to hold the office.
+After losing re-election in 1993, Dinkins joined the faculty of Columbia University while remaining active in municipal politics.

 Early life and education

 Dinkins was born in Trenton, New Jersey, to Sarah "Sally" Lucy Dinkins, a domestic worker, and William Harvey Dinkins Jr., a barber and real estate agent.
 His parents separated when he was six years old, after which he was raised by his father.
 Dinkins moved to Harlem as a child before returning to Trenton.
 He attended Trenton Central High School, where he graduated in 1945.

 Upon graduating, Dinkins attempted to enlist in the United States Marine Corps but was told that a racial quota had been filled.
 After traveling the Northeastern United States, he finally found a recruiting station that had not, in his words, "filled their quota for Negro Marines"; however, World War II was over before Dinkins finished boot camp.
 He served in the Marine Corps from July 1945 through August 1946, attaining the rank of private first class.
 Dinkins was among the Montford Point Marines who received the Congressional Gold Medal from the United States Senate and House of Representatives.

 Dinkins graduated cum laude from Howard University with a bachelor's degree in mathematics in 1950.
 He received his LL.B. from Brooklyn Law School in 1956.